mna/xpgsql/README.md

 ### `Connection:query(stmt, ...)`

-Executes a query statement and returns the result if it succeeds, or nil and an error message.
+Executes a query statement and returns the result if it succeeds, or nil, an error message and the status code.
 Note that INSERT ..
 RETURNING must use Connection:query as it returns values.
 The statement may contain $1, $2, etc.  placeholders, they will be replaced by the extra arguments provided to the method.

 ### `Connection:exec(stmt, ...)`

-Executes a non-query statement and returns the result if it succeeds, or nil and an error message.
+Executes a non-query statement and returns the result if it succeeds, or nil, an error message and the status code.
 Note that INSERT..RETURNING must use Connection:query as it returns values.
 The statement may contain $1, $2, etc.  placeholders, they will be replaced by the extra arguments provided to the method.

 ### `Connection:close()`